Generic Name: terbinafine (ter BIN na feen)

 weak immune system (caused by disease or by using certain medicine); or

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether terbinafine will harm an unborn baby.
 You should wait until after your pregnancy to start treating your nail or scalp infection with terbinafine.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Terbinafine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.